Last updated June 2026

 About the Cycleway

 The Parade is Island Bay’s main street, running parallel to the southern Wellington coastline.
-Island Bay itself is a sheltered bay facing north into Cook Strait, with a small boat ramp, a rocky beach, and a strong community character.
-The cycleway connects local residents to the beach and the shopping village on a dedicated lane, with a 0.6-metre buffer between the cycling lane and parked vehicles — widening to 1.2 metres adjacent to mobility car parks.
+Island Bay is a sheltered bay facing north into Cook Strait, featuring a small boat ramp, rocky beach, and a strong community character with an active Italian-heritage fishing history dating back to the early twentieth century.

 A Cycleway With History

-The Island Bay experience became a reference point in national discussions about urban cycling infrastructure, community consultation processes, and the challenges of retrofitting cycling lanes onto existing suburban streets.
-The final design reflects a compromise between cycling connectivity and parking retention that proved acceptable to the majority of affected parties.
+The project has served as a reference point in national conversations about urban cycling infrastructure, community engagement, and retrofitting bike lanes on existing suburban streets.
+The final layout balances cycling connectivity with parking retention.

 Island Bay and the South Coast